Doing your research at PDC

 Why do your research at PDC?

-PDC's Cray XC40, Beskow, is the largest supercomputer available for academic research in the Nordic countries, and PDC's application experts can provide a lot of help to anyone wanting to run their research on PDC's systems.
+PDC's Cray XC40, Beskow, is one of the largest supercomputers available for academic research in the Nordic countries, and PDC's application experts can provide a lot of help to anyone who would like to run research code or applications on PDC's systems.
 In addition, PDC has a wide range of software packages for simulation and modelling available in a variety of research fields.

 Who can use PDC's systems for academic research?